 Returning exhibitors provide stability and continuity, even if new participants are limited.

-Our annual grant ranges from $2,500 to $3,500, with most funds going toward venue rental, books, and prizes, and a significant portion supporting reusable materials.
+Our annual grant ranges from $2,500 to $3,500, with most funds going toward venue rental, lunch for our volunteers, books, and prizes, and a significant portion supporting reusable materials.
 To reduce costs, we store items in family homes rather than renting storage, keeping the cost per attendee around $5 to $8, not including exhibitor expenses.

 As attendance has grown, our prize system has evolved.
 In the early years, we held a drawing for about 100 higher-value prizes, which worked well for groups under 200 children.
-With more than 300 children attending, every participant now receives a prize, while still drawing to determine whether they receive a lower-cost item or one of the few higher-quality prizes.
+With more than 300 children attending, we changed our system so every participant now receives a prize, while still drawing to determine whether they receive a lower-cost item or one of the few higher-quality prizes.

-Event activities are also designed for reuse and low supervision.
-Popular independent booths include sensory bins, puzzles, blocks, Play-Doh, and floor puzzles.
+We also include many activities designed for reuse and low supervision.
+Popular independent activities include sensory bins, puzzles, blocks, Play-Doh, and floor puzzles.
 We incorporate a literacy component by giving every attendee a gently used STEM book sourced from library sales, garage sales, and thrift stores, keeping costs low and supporting reuse.

 Lessons learned: